Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Dimensionless entropy and microstate bookkeeping

+which coincides with information-theoretic entropy in natural units~\cite{jaynes1957a,shannon1948}.
+The factor $k_B$ converts this dimensionless count into SI units (J/K) and, through the relation $E_c = k_B T$, serves as the physical bridge connecting microstate counts to macroscopic observables such as temperature and heat.
+In that sense, $\mathcal{S} = \ln W$ carries the full combinatorial content of thermodynamic entropy; $k_B$ converts it into the units of the historical temperature scale without adding new statistical information.

+In the steady-state perspective of this paper, entropy production is naturally associated with the growth of the accessible microstate volume as energy is redistributed into a larger number of excitations.
+This is precisely what occurs in photon multiplication: a high-energy photon is converted into many lower-energy photons, increasing the number of ways to distribute the same total energy among available modes and thereby increasing $W$ and $\mathcal{S}$.
+The microstate counting underlying $\mathcal{S} = \ln W$ depends on the appropriate statistics, but the steady-state mechanism---continuous exchange maintaining $E_c$ and enabling redistribution---applies regardless of statistics.

 It is important to distinguish \emph{energy levels} from \emph{microstates}.
-Energy levels label eigenvalues of a Hamiltonian; microstates label the underlying configurations (occupation patterns of many modes, positions and momenta in phase space, field configurations, etc.) that are consistent with macroscopic constraints.
+Energy levels label eigenvalues of a Hamiltonian; microstates label the underlying configurations---occupation patterns of many modes, positions and momenta in phase space---consistent with macroscopic constraints.
 Many distinct microstates can share the same total energy, and the degeneracy generally grows rapidly with system size.
-Therefore, $\mathcal{S} = \ln W$ is not in general an integer and should not be identified with the number of energy levels or with an excitation index.
+Therefore $\mathcal{S} = \ln W$ is not in general an integer and should not be identified with an excitation index or energy level number.